MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Description

-This is a Wordpress-Plugin for a responsive image-slider with thumbnails (based on fotorama).
+Wordpress-Plugin to show a responsive image-slider with JPG- or WEBP-images located in a seperate FOLDER on your server.
+A thumbnail bar could be shown under the image slider.
 The images are taken from a folder in the Wordpress upload-directory.
+Fotorama is used for the slider and the useful settings are available.
+The slider works only with JPG- or WEBP-Files an not with videos.

 Optionally a Leaflet map is shown.
-This map shows the GPX-position of the images and additionally a GPX-Track that was recorded during the excursion (leaflet elevation is used for that).
-The map moves synchronously with the slider, e.g. it is centered to the GPS-Position of the current image.
-Under the map a height-chart of the GPX-track with its statistics is shown (leaflet elevation is used for that).
-The shortcode may be used more than once per page.
+This map shows the GPS-position of the images and additionally a GPX-Track that was recorded during the excursion (leaflet elevation is used for that).
+The map moves synchronously to the slider, e.g. it is centered to the GPS-Position of the currently shown image.
+Under the map a height-chart of the GPX-track with its statistics is shown.
+The image slider may be used more than once per page.

-The Plugin is fully responsive and SEO-friendly.
+The Plugin is fully responsive (lazy loading) and SEO-friendly.
 It adds the images optionally to the Yoast-XML-Sitemap and sets the alt-tag of the images.
 It is possible to use either the image-slider or the map with height-chart alone.
 Or the map alone with a simple marker.
-An Image zoom is provided in fullscreen mode and on desktops only.
-It is deactivated for mobile devices as the usability is poor.
+An Image zoom is provided in fullscreen mode (desktops only).
+It is deactivated for mobile devices.

-Although the images are expected in a folder of the Wordpress upload-directory they could have been added to the Wordpress-Media-Catalog, too.
-If this is the case the responsive image srcset is used and the Wordpress-information of the Media-Catalog is used for the title and the alt-tag.
-The slider works only with JPG-Files an not with videos.
+If resized images and thumbnails are available in the folder, the responsive image srcset is used.
+If the images were added to WP-Media-Library the Wordpress-information of the Media-Library is used for the title and the alt-tag.

-The Plugin sets additionally the custom-fields 'lon' and 'lat' of the post.
+The Plugin sets additionally the custom-fields 'lon' and 'lat' of the post where the slider is ues.
 This are the longitude and latitude of the first image or track-point.
 This coordinates are used by another plugin from me to show all posts in a map.
 See here: https://github.com/MartinvonBerg/wp_post_map_view_simple.
 Additionally it sets the start address of the excursion in a custom field an shows under the map with a link to google-maps to retrieve the route to the starting point.
+Attention: The server-setting 'allow_url_fopen' has to be 'ON' for this to work.

 The Admin panel gives an overview of all shortcode parameters and allow to set them globally.
-Settings e.g. shortcodes that have to be set individually for each usage are not provided in the Admin panel.
+Settings that have to be set individually for each slider are not provided in the Admin panel.
 The admin panel provides also an upload section for gpx-files with additionally size and point reduction and statistics calculation.
-Up to now, there is no Gutenberg-Block provided.  **It runs with Wordpress 5.7 and PHP 8.0.**
+Up to now, there is no Gutenberg-Block provided.  **It runs with Wordpress 5.8 and PHP 7.2 - 8.0.1**

 </br>